dcefram/blog/content/posts/a-dark-alley.md

 > Although I want to help, I have no idea how.

+The thing about just listening is that it is, to be honest, taxing too for the listener, especially if the listener views the person as someone important.
+The feeling of helplessness is unavoidable, as anything you do does not seem to help at all.
+You'll be there one day, listening to all what he says, and then after a few days, I'll learn from my father that he tried to hang himself.

+Did "just" listening help?
+I'm not even sure at all at this point.

 I’m a software engineer, throw me a problem, and I’ll give you the solution based on the problem statement.
 You’re feeling sad because you got no job?
 Well, let’s try to find you a job.
 The job market is tough right now, but the BPO industry so far seems to be able to withstand the effects of the recession.
 I suggested him about trying that out, but he preferred to work at home.
 A part of me wanted to scold him that he’s not really in a position to be picky, but another part of me just held it back because *I do not fully understand the gravity of mental illnesses like depression*.

 The unknowns make it really hard for me to *connect* with him in a way that can be helpful.
 Heck, I don’t even know if I’m in any way helpful to him by just conversing with him. **What if he hates having a conversation with me?** It’s a legitimate thought, as I’m the younger brother, I can’t help but think that being in the position that I am right now is contributing to the negative thoughts in his head, presumptuous yes, but a legitimate thought that came across my mind at times.
 But I digress, this post isn’t about me, I’ll probably share about this aspect some other time.